Leonard Victor Finch

 Baptism

-Leonard Victor Finch was baptised on 8th Jun 1904 at Moulsham, St John The Evangelist, Essex.
+Just over a month after his birth, Leonard Victor Finch was baptised on 8 June 1904 at St John the Evangelist Church, Moulsham, in Chelmsford, Essex.

 Chelmsford in the 1900s